imjoy-team/imjoy-core/docs/api.md

 * **src**: String.
 Name, url or source code of another plugin.
 If the plugin is already loaded, then use its name, otherwise, pass a valid plugin URI or its source code.
 By passing the source code, it allows the flexibility of embedding one or more plugin source code inside another plugin.
 For example, a Python plugin can dynamically populate a window plugin in HTML.

+* **config**: Object, optional. configuration object.
+Currently, you can pass the following config:
+  - `tag`: String.
+Specify the tag of the plugin if the plugin support several `tags`, only used when `src` is the source code of the plugin.
+  - `namespace`: String.
+Specify the namespace of the plugin, only used when `src` is the source code of the plugin.

 **Returns**
 * **plugin**: Object.
 An object which can be used to access the plugin API functions.